uvarc/rc-website/content/userinfo/howtos/general/redis.md

 (integer) 3
 ```

-Or increment by integers other than `1`:
+Increment by integers other than `1`:
 ```
 redis.uvarc.io:6379> get counter
 1